st4rbrain/foundry-fund-me/README.md

 # Foundry Fund Me
-This repository contains a FundMe smart contract with some additional tests and scripts to interact with the contract.
-This repository uses Foundry Framework as the development environment for building, testing, and deployment tasks.

 ### What is FundMe?
 FundMe is a decentralized protocol allowing the contract owner to raise funds for any project.
 Users can contribute at least 5 USD based on network pair pricing, while only the owner can withdraw funds.
 <br><br>